DETAILED ACTION

 It would have been obvious to a person with the ordinary skill in the art before the effective filling date of the claimed invention to use clock gating signals in order to disable the convolution circuitry during the low power mode and reduce power consumption and enable the clock gating circuit during normal operation.

-Regarding claim 2, Yamada and Myers further teaches the neural network circuit according to claim 1, wherein the quantization operation circuit, when waiting to execute the quantization operation, enables clock gating of a second clock supplied to at least a portion of the quantization operation circuit (Myers teaches the clock gating circuit will be enabled for the integrated circuit to operate normal during the normal operation.
+Regarding claim 2, Yamada and Myers further teaches the neural network circuit according to claim 1, wherein the quantization operation circuit, when waiting to execute a next quantization operation from a series of quantization operations being executed, enables clock gating of a second clock supplied to at least a portion of the quantization operation circuit (Myers teaches the clock gating circuit will be enabled for the integrated circuit to operate normal during the normal operation.
 And to disable the clock gating during low power mode to reduce power consumption).

 Regarding claim 13, Yamada and Myers further teaches the neural network circuit according to claim 1, comprising a plurality of operation cores having the convolution operation circuit and the quantization operation circuit; wherein the convolution operation circuit in at least one of the operation cores, when waiting to execute the convolution operation, enables clock gating of the first clock supplied to at least a portion of the convolution operation circuit (Myers teaches the clock gating circuit will be enabled for the integrated circuit to operate normal during the normal operation.
 And to disable the clock gating during low power mode to reduce power consumption).

-Regarding claims 14-15 and 17, the claims have similar limitations as claims 1-2 and 13.
+Regarding claims 14-17, the claims have similar limitations as claims 1-3 and 13.
 Therefore, the claims are rejected under the same grounds of rejection.

 Allowable Subject Matter

-Claims 3-12 and 16 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claims 4-12 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

 The following is a statement of reasons for the indication of allowable subject matter: